 Heba Y. Amin (born 1980 in Cairo, Egypt) is a visual artist, researcher and lecturer, who now lives and works in Berlin.
 She studied in the USA and in Berlin and teaches at Bard College Berlin.
 Her work has been exhibited, among others, at the Dak'Art Biennale 2016, the Marrakesh Biennale - Parallel Projects 2016, the Museum of Modern Art in Warsaw and the Kunstverein in Hamburg.
 Her installation "Operation Sunken Sea" was also shown at the Berlin Biennale 2018.

-Talk mit Heba Y. Amin, date (tbc)
+Talk mit Heba Y. Amin, 7pm (The event is fully booked)

 Entrance (donation): 10,- EUR

 Only with reservations: email@example.com

 immunization or recovery is required to attend the opening.

 COVID-19 requires a new way of interacting during your exhibition visit.
 Therefore, we ask you not only for your own protection, but that of fellow visitors and our employees as well, to always act responsibly and to strictly adhere to the following safety measures protective and hygienic measures

 The series AFROPA is supported by the Alfred Toepfer Stiftung F.V.S.